 Tell a story with puppets

-Have your child draw her favorite characters from a book or a show.
+Have your child draw their favorite characters from a book or a show.
 Cut out the characters and tape each one to a craft stick or a pencil.
 Now your child can crouch below the table and act out a story by holding the puppets up at table-level.
-Film it with your phone; she’ll want to watch and then do it again.
+Film it with your phone; your child will want to watch and then do it again.